-Located in the center of the country at an altitude of approximately 2,600 meters, Bogotá enjoys an almost perfect climate with average temperatures varying from 9 to 23 degrees centigrade.
+Located in the centre of the country at an altitude of approximately 2,600 metres, Bogotá enjoys an almost perfect climate with average temperatures varying from 9 to 23 degrees centigrade.

-The city has a population of about 8 million and is divided into a number of different areasincluding the historic center 'La Candelaria', the downtown business district and several modern and prosperous suburbs.
+The city has a population of around 8 million and is divided into a number of different areas including the historic centre 'La Candelaria', the downtown business district and several modern and prosperous suburbs.

-Getting around is relatively easy and inexpensive thanks to the innovative TransMilenio metro-bus service.
-There are also many things to see in the city, but the highlights are the colonial style buildings of La Candelaria; The Gold Museum with its unique collection of pre-Colombian gold work; The view from the Monastery of Monserrate which overlooks the city and the Botanic gardens which is like a miniature national park.
+Getting around is relatively easy and inexpensive thanks to the city's innovative TransMilenio metro-bus service.
+There are too many things to do and see in the city to list here but among the highlights are the colonial style buildings of La Candelaria; the Gold Museum with its unique collection of pre-Colombian gold work; the view from the Monastery of Monserrate which overlooks the city and the Botanic gardens which is like a miniature national park.